PageRAG Data Ingestion with Docling & ChromaDB

 Parsing a filename into company, document type, fiscal year, and quarter metadata

-The PDFs follow a consistent naming convention — {company} {doc_type} {quarter} {year}.pdf (the quarter is omitted for annual 10-K reports).
+The PDFs follow a fixed naming convention, {company} {doc_type} {quarter} {year}.pdf (the quarter is dropped for annual 10-K reports).
 A small parser turns the filename into a metadata dictionary.

 PYTHON